ebonnal/streamable/reddit.md

 Hi fellow Python developers, today I am presenting `streamable` to you in the hope that it can be useful to you and also to gather feedback before calling it a v1.0.0.

 # What my project does
-The class `Stream[T]` inherits from `Iterable[T]` and exposes a fluent interface that allows the manipulation of a source iterable by chaining lazy operations, which currently cover:
+The class `Stream[T]` inherits from `Iterable[T]` and is instantiated from an `Iterable[T]` source, that it decorates with a fluent interface that allows to chain lazy operations, which currently cover:
 - grouping/flattening/filtering
 - mapping, optionally leveraging threads or asyncio-based concurrency
 - catching exceptions